Hit enter after type your search item

 The code:

-A demo of adding class by using JavaScript className attribute
+An example of adding a class by using the JavaScript className attribute

 In this example, the class is added to the button by using the className attribute of the JavaScript.
 The button classes are added from the Bootstrap framework, so the reference is included in the <head> section.

 You can see, multiple classes are added by using the className attribute.
-Yoy may add one more classes separated by space as shown in the demo and code below:
+You may add one more class separated by space:

 The Code: